 The BHS Innovation Fund provides funding for academic initiatives that enrich the culture at BHS for both students and faculty.
 Funded programs offer all students a diverse array of learning experiences that provide both school-wide support and individual inspiration, and they energize faculty by encouraging new curriculum development and experimentation.

-Our Core Curriculum Changes Teach Problem Solving
+Our Investments in the Core Curriculum Encourage Problem Solving

 Experiential Physics for Ninth Grade is a redesigned grade-wide required course that develops scientific, engineering, and entrepreneurial skills to teach students collaborative, real-world approaches to designing solutions to today’s scientific problems.
 Updated state standards inspired the faculty to reimagine Physics with an approach that is more student-focused, this new methodology teaches students how to work together collaboratively, take risks, and communicate productively.